metermd/hash_param/README.md

-# actioncable_auto_param
+# hash_param

-actioncable_auto_param is an ActionCable add-on that automatically extracts parameters from the data object passed to ActionCable Channel action methods.
+hash_param is an library that converts functions that take a single "data" argument Hash into a function that takes named, formal parameters.
+This allows APIs like ActionCable to be a little easier to work with.

 For example, it can turn this: